 A Family of Service – 45 mins

-Visit the historic home of Robert R. McCormick, Editor and Publisher of Colonel Robert R. McCormick wasn’t the only member of his family who believed in service.
+Colonel Robert R. McCormick wasn’t the only member of his family who believed in service.
 Learn about his family’s connection to the American Civil War or the suffrage movement.
-Our Educator(s) will present focused lessons about other lesser known members of the family using primary source documents and reproduction clothing and touchable items.
+Our Educator(s) will present focused lessons about other lesser known members of the family using primary source documents and reproduction. clothing and touchable items.
 We will utilize guided inquiry to help students make connections to the past.

 Kitty Medill: A Woman on the Home Front During the American Civil War

 William Medill joined the 8th Illinois Cavalry to help defend the Union and end slavery.
-We will examine a reproduction uniform and saddle.
+Students will examine reproductions of family letters to learn about William’s anti-slavery views and his hardships.
+We will also examine a reproduction uniform and saddle.
 Then we’ll peek in his saddle bags to find out what other things a soldier might carry and why they might be helpful.
-Students will also examine reproductions of family letters to learn about William’s experience and hardships.

-Ruth Hanna McCormick: An Illinois Lady Fighting for the Vote
+Ruth Hanna McCormick: An Illinois Lady Fighting for Suffrage